 So, you squished yourself down and you observed.
 But the problem has persisted into adulthood.
 And you still see threats everywhere.
 You still feel as though the world could cave in if something small happens, if something is out of your control, if the people you’re around have a mood change, or if you’re suddenly surprised by an unexpected challenge.

 When you come from a toxic childhood, you are more likely to experience feelings like worry, fear, and anxiety because of this pattern.

 It Doesn’t Have To Stay That Way

 Just because this was your past, doesn’t mean it has to be your future.

-Next week, I’m going to be releasing the most valuable free resource I’ve ever given out.
-In this resource, you’re going to learn how to manage your emotions, learn to cope with feelings like anxiety and worry, and how to understand what’s really going on inside of you.
+In it, you’ll learn how to manage your emotions, how to cope with feelings like anxiety and worry, and how to understand what’s really going on inside of you.
 All while creating a happier, more satisfied, and joyful life.